For expats looking to live in a city where there is always something new to see, eat, or do, Las Vegas is the place to be.

 While living close to the Las Vegas Boulevard allows easy access to entertainment and eating establishments, there's a big difference between just visiting and actually having to live next door to all that activity.
 Suburban living can be found in many areas outside of the big city, whether in the form of free-standing family houses or exclusive communities with luxury homes.

 Although Las Vegas is traditionally known for offering a range of jobs in the gaming, hospitality, service and tourism industries, there has been a push to encourage the creation of jobs and to attract employers in other fields such as the clean and renewable industries.
 Las Vegas also offers many opportunities for professionals in IT, healthcare and local government.

 Las Vegas is located in the Clark County School District which is one of the largest in the USA.
 In addition, there are many excellent private schools and colleges available.

-Las Vegas is more than just about casinos and winning big, if an expat is lucky enough.
+Las Vegas is more than just about casinos and winning big.
 It offers so much diversity and, more often than not, unexpected experiences for visitors and locals alike.